zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone01.md

 message will be outputted.

 The operational consequences of errors on SOA MNAME are, however, limited.
-It is never used for finding authoritative name server for the zone, and is not part of normal lookup.
+It is never used for finding authoritative name servers for the zone, and is not part of normal lookup.
 Therefore, the level set by this test case on SOA MNAME errors is not higher than NOTICE.